OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Chapter Overview

 This chapter explains the processes that can be used to manage open source compliance activities.
-It is designed to help small, medium, and large Organizations make informed decisions regarding their compliance programs.
+It is designed to help Organizations of any size make informed decisions regarding their compliance programs.

 Open source compliance processes should reflect the Organization's open source policy.
 For example, an Organization can create a process for recording open source project names and versions used, a process for creating and maintaining open source attributions to accompany software distributions (or "supplied software"), and a release process that includes checks for accuracy.

-For example, an Organization may have a simple policy to entirely ban any Affero GPLv3 licensed code for use within any product.
-Another policy might be to always include all modified source code where required with the product distribution itself, such as in the package image (this would remove the need of some licenses for an offer of source to be made if the source isn’t distributed).
+As another example, an Organization may have a simple policy to entirely ban any Affero GPLv3 licensed code for use within any product.
+Another policy might be to always include all modified source code where required with the product distribution itself, such as in the package image, which would remove the requirement of some licenses for an offer of source to be made if the source isn’t distributed.
 It is also common to have processes for contributions to open source projects, including creating new projects.

 ### Learning Objectives